mmbman/Katagiri/1984-05-24-Awakening-of-Faith-Talk-13.md

 So that is the samsaric world.

-So when the *tathagatagarbha* moves and vibrates, always it shows two aspects.
+So when the *tathāgatagarbha* moves and vibrates, always it shows two aspects.
 Self-confidence and not self-confidence.
 Then through learning both the two aspects, then you can understand the being as one, through the guitar.
-That is the relationship among the truth [and] *tathagatagarbha*.
+That is the relationship among the truth [and] *tathāgatagarbha*.

 And then, *alayavijnana* tries to explain how guitar works, how guitar creates sound.
-That is the structure of the guitar, structure of the *tathagatagarbha*.
-That is called *alayavijnana*. *Alayavijnana* tries to know the structure of the *tathagatagarbha*, how *tathagatagarbha* works, how guitar works.
+That is the structure of the guitar, structure of the *tathāgatagarbha*.
+That is called *alayavijnana*. *Alayavijnana* tries to know the structure of the *tathāgatagarbha*, how *tathāgatagarbha* works, how guitar works.
 That is, psychologically, this book uses [the term] *alayavijnana*.

 Do you have a question?
 Is that alright?
 Do you understand the little difference?